Preston Park Velodrome: 1930: Wooden grandstand constructed

+1936: Cinder track resurfaced with tarmac

 In 1936 a tarmac surface was added, with the two banked corners added at the same time for safety reasons.

+2015: Save Preston Park Cycle Track campaign

 In 2015 racing was forced to stop following a period when the track fell into general disrepair.
 Following rider concerns about safety issues it was deemed unsafe for racing by British Cycling in 2015 with the quality of track fencing being the main issue.
 While this didn't prevent recreational use of the track, it did mean that official racing had to stop, such as the Sussex Cycle Racing League.
 A successful Save Preston Park Cycle Track campaign was started by cyclist and local Brighton photographer Rupert Rivett, which was supported by former Tour de France cyclist and Team Sky sporting director Sean Yates.
 This was attended by many riders along with hundreds of supporters from the wider cycling community, demonstrating the value of this important amenity not just to cycling clubs and racing leagues but to local families and recreational cyclists who all use the velodrome regularly.

+2016: Track fencing replaced and racing restarts

 In January 2016 British Cycling announced that it would contribute £110,000 of the £160,000 needed to repair and reopen the track, with the remainder of the required funding coming from Section 106 financial contributions made by developers as part of planning applications.
 The track reopened for racing in May 2016.